lethorable/dem2dged/README.md

 This is a small tool to convert a raster elevation dataset to a set of DGED tiles albeit with quite a few limitations

-UTM: Though the DGED spec is already a narrow representation of the possibilities within GeoTiff, GMLJP2 and NSIF it is still quite elaborate and allows for a lot of options.
+**UTM:** Though the DGED spec is already a narrow representation of the possibilities within GeoTiff, GMLJP2 and NSIF it is still quite elaborate and allows for a lot of options.
 These are further narrowed down in this implementation.
 For instance the no-data value is fixed, the tile size has been pre-chosen to the smallest size within a product level and certain values are hardcoded.
 If there are features you need for your project, let me know.

-GEO: So far not supported.
+**GEO:** So far not supported.
+The spec allows for data in both UTM and Lat/Lon (WGS84).
+A script for this will be added later.

 **_THIS PROJECT IS VERY MUCH BETA!
 USE AT OWN RISK_** (at present it has only been tested on mac(osx) and linux(ubuntu))